federicoa1981/superheroes/README.md

 #Introduction
-This is sa rest api to do Superheroes crud and to filtering by name
+This is a rest api to allow Superheroes crud and to filtering by name

 ## Compile
 mvn clean package